 The Council held Creswell Leisure Centre in trust for the benefit of the inhabitants of the District.
-The Council no longer occupies the building and during 2019/20 the building was sold, with the proceeds to be returned to the community.
-The carrying value of the asset at 31 March 2020 is therefore nil (£75,000 2018/19).
+The Council sold the building in 2019/20 when it was no longer occupied, with the proceeds to be returned to the community.
+The carrying value of the asset since 31 March 2020 is therefore nil.